o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-interface.md

 1. In the **Node Palette**, you can search for nodes.

-1. You can drag a node from the **Node Palette** to the canvas or right\-click the canvas for the menu to appear.
+1. You can drag a node from the **Node Palette** to the canvas or right-click the canvas for the menu to appear.

 1. On a node, you can specify values for the parameters.